livingdocsIO/livingdocs-node-sdk/README.md

 We assume, you already have an account on https://edit.livingdocs.io If not, create one now.

+You can also check the full example in runkit, but make sure to replace the API token with your own: https://runkit.com/gabrielhase/livingdocs-minimal-example

 1. Install the SDK

 `npm install @livingdocs/node-sdk`